Run a Team

 Early May- FIRST LEGO League team registration opens for the new season.

-August thru-early November- Teams meet, build, research, and program.
+August thru-December- Teams meet, build, research, and program.

 October- Register for a qualifying event.